binkley/homebrewery-files/witch.md

 In addition, once per long rest, you can tend to one creature during a Short Rest.
 That creature regains hit points by rolling one additional Hit Die without expending their current Hit Dice.

-\page

 #### Level 10: Charm Offensive

 _You wade into battle or soirees to lower tensions._

-{{note
-Some witches win fights by smiling, speaking softly, and watching the world rearrange around them.
-They had better respect you, and stop this nonsense.
-}}

 Your presence is a campaign in itself a deliberate act of charm and influence that can sway a crowd or halt a battle without violence.